tiagoprn/pydo/README.md

     - Pagination for listing tasks.
     - Filtering tasks by status and due date.

-- Uses `PostgreSQL` as the database (containerized - `docker` or `podman`), with `SQLAlchemy` as the abstraction layer

 - `pytest` for unit tests, with some plugins to ease presentation.

-- tests coverage report (80% test coverage minimum)

-- Provides a `Dockerfile` and `docker-compose.yml` to set up the app and database locally:
-    - docker/podman image generation (properly tagged)
-    - docker-compose configured with the app required infrastructure (rabbitmq as celery broker, postgresql as the database)

-- API documentation using `Flasgger` (`Swagger` wrapper) as documentation for the API, using doctrings on the API endpoints to write the documentation.

-- Rate limiting to prevent API abuse.

-- Background task processing using `Celery` with `RabbitMQ` as the broker

 - `Makefile` to wrap the most common operations and ease project management, with commands to run the development server, shell, etc...

-- `gunicorn` configured to run the project in the production environment.

 - code style and quality: `ruff` as the linter and formatter (customized with `pyproject.toml`)

 - environment variables for configuration (`.env` file)

-## Potential enhancements

-- `PATCH /user`: implement current password confirmation and new password confirmation (2nd time to check their are equal)

-- implement user removal

-- RBAC implementation (an admin user could create new users, update other users information, etc...)

-- Audit trail for changes on user/task tables

-- implement rate limiting
+- Provides a `docker-compose.yml` to set up the development environment:
+    - configured with the app required infrastructure (postgresql, rabbitmq)

-- populate the database with some tasks - using a `flask shell` script; add command to the Makefile
+    - `PostgreSQL` as the database , with `SQLAlchemy` as the abstraction layer

-- pre-commit hook (install `pre-commit` through `uv` and put command on the `Makefile` to do that)

-- Use "git-secret": migrate `.env.JWT_SECRET_KEY` to there

-- CI pipeline (github actions):
-    - ruff lint/format check
-    - tests (with coverage report)

-- Apply Clean/Hexagonal Architecture
+    - Background task processing using `Celery` with `RabbitMQ` as the broker

 ## How to run this project locally (development environment)

-### OPTION 1 - USING AN UV VIRTUALENV:

-- This requires the installation of python's uv package manager.
+- This requires the installation of python's `uv` package manager.
 To install it:

 ``` bash